“Come to the edge” he said,

 A friend of mine shared this with me recently.
 I know it’s not new to many of you, but even if you’ve read it before, it might remind you that sometimes you need to take a risk.

 Starting a professional photography business is indeed risky.
 So is simply sharing your work as an amateur.
-There’s also risk in doing nothing.
+But there’s also risk in doing nothing.
 So if you’re going to take a risk either way, why not take one that might just pay off big?

 Perhaps you’ve already sharing or selling your photography, but you aren’t getting the traction you hoped for.
 The temptation at this point is to pull back.
 But in my experience, that’s the wrong move.
 The right move is to push forward.